High Risk →

 What does the telora_context_assemble tool do? +

-Assemble layered context for a product, strategy, or delivery.
-Returns pre-formatted markdown with product philosophy, context documents, strategy goals, delivery details, and issue hierarchy.
-Use at session start for architectural/design work.
-Each scope level includes the previous: product -> strategy -> delivery..
+Assemble layered context for a product, focus, or delivery.
+Returns pre-formatted markdown with product overview, focus/delivery scaffolding, a wiki section drawn from wiki_search using scope-derived queries (or your own queries override), and an 'Actions on this <scope>' section enumerating the primary MCP tool + HTTP fallback for each capability available on the entity.
+Use at session start for architectural/design work..
 It is categorised as a Execute tool in the Mcp Products MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

 How do I enforce a policy on telora_context_assemble? +